What to do when someone dies and leaves a will

 Find the will and make copies of some important documents

 The deceased should have told you, a relative or a friend where they’ve stored their will.
-If you’re not sure where to search for a will, visit GOV.UK for help.

 You should also check for:

-- A letter of wishes – this is a document that the deceased may have written to explain certain things in their will, or tell what kind of funeral they want.
+- A letter of wishes – this is a document that the deceased might have written to explain certain things in their will, or tell what kind of funeral they want.
 The letter of wishes is not legally binding.

 You’ll need to get at least six certified copies of the following documents: